Anahkiasen/janitor/README.md

 $files = $analyzer->analyze();
 ```

-Here, `$files` will be a Collection of instances of Analyzed.
+Here, `$files` will be a Collection of instances of AbstractAnalyzedEntity.
 Its most important property is the `usage` property, it's an integer whose value goes from 0 (file unused) to 1 (file used).
 The value can vary between these two points to indicate how certain Janitor is that the file is used.

 ```json